tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/mqtt_server_setup/README.md

 # MQTT Broker secure setup
-Here are the basics of how to install, configure, and secure the MQTT Broker named “Mosquitto” on an already properly configured and running installation of OpenWRT <https://openwrt.org/>.
-The MQTT Broker can run on computer on a local area network (LAN).
+Here are the basics of how to install, configure, and secure the “Mosquitto” MQTT Broker on an already properly configured and running installation of OpenWRT <https://openwrt.org/>.
+However, the MQTT Broker can run on any computer on a local area network (LAN).
 You could even run it on a Raspberry PI if performance isn’t a strict requirement.
 So the following instruction should be adaptable to most modern operating systems.

+With ssh (or similar) log into you OpenWRT router.

 ## Install Mosquitto
 ```bash